End of Season 3 PvP Metagame Insights

 - Death Knight

-- Frost DK: Resides in the B tier, effective when paired with high burst partners like Marksmanship Hunters or Devastation Evokers.
+- Frost DK: B tier, effective in burst-heavy windows when paired with Marksmanship Hunter or Devastation Evoker.

 - Druids